vedph/cadmus_core/Doc/seeding.md

 The main sections are:

+- `facets`: the facets definitions, as in the Cadmus data profile.
+- `seed/options`: this includes:
-- `seedOptions`: this includes an optional `seed` value to seed the randomizer (set it to get repeatable results); sets of user names (`users`) and optional part/fragment role IDs (`partRoles`, `fragmentRoles`), used when you want to assign non-null roles; and a set of part definitions, representing all the part types in your database.
+  - an optional `seed` value to seed the randomizer (set it to get repeatable results);
+  - a set of user names (`users`) to pick from;
+  - optional part/fragment role IDs sets (`partRoles`, `fragmentRoles`), used when you want to assign non-null roles.
 - `itemSortKeyBuilder`: the optional item sort key builder.
 If not specified, the default is `StandardItemSortKeyBuilder`.
 - `partSeeders`: an array of part seeders, one for each part type in the part definitions.
-Each seeder has an `id` and eventual `options`.
+Each seeder has an `id` (which must be equal to the value of the `TagAttribute` decorating the part seeder), and eventual `options` (with a free schema).
 - `fragmentSeeders`: an array of fragment seeders, one for each fragment type in the layer part definitions.
-Each seeder has an `id` and eventual `options`.
+Each seeder has an `id` (which must be equal to the value of the `TagAttribute` decorating the fragment seeder) and eventual `options` (with a free schema).

 ## Seeder Factory